n1k0/casperjs-docs/debugging.rst

 Debugging
 =========

-Here's are a few tips for debugging your casper scripts.
+.. contents:: A few tips for debugging your casper scripts:
+   :local:

 Use the :index:`verbose` mode